freenas/freenas-docs/userguide/jails.rst

    Initial Jail Configuration

-Click :guilabel:`Create a pool` to create a new pool for the jail system.
-Allocating at least 10 GiB of space for this pool is recommended.
+Click :guilabel:`Create Pool` to open the :menuselection:`Storage --> Pools --> Create Pool` section of %brand% to create a new pool for the jail system.
+Allocating at least 10 GiB of space for the jail pool is recommended.
 More space might be required, depending on the number of jails to be created or versions of FreeBSD to store on the pool.

 Click :guilabel:`Save` and %brand% automatically configures :literal:`iocage` in the new pool.
 Jails can now be created by returning to :menuselection:`Jails`, hovering over the :guilabel:`Action` button and clicking either :guilabel:`Add Jail` or :guilabel:`Jail Wizard`.

+This screen is only shown
+if the :literal:`iocage` dataset is not already installed in an existing pool.

 .. note:: Jails are automatically installed into their own dataset under the specified path as they are created.
 For example, if the